Sadrita404/Hack-Boat/README.md

 ## Overview
-It is an open source Hack Boat it is fully 3d Printed and it has a water cooled motor with custom rudder for boat movement it uses 6 channel transmission to contol the boat also it is fully cover with carbon - fiber from inside
+It is an open source Hack Boat it is fully 3d Printed and it has a water cooled motor with custom rudder for boat movement it uses 6 channel transmission to control the boat also it is fully covered with carbon - fiber on the inside body

 ## Why I choose this project?

-So behind choosing this project from a very long time, I was fascinated with this RC board since how the working principal like when I got to know about 3D printing.
-Then from now, I have been planning to build one for myself which I can 3-D print and it would be much more economi so for that I have made this
+So behind choosing this project for a very long time, I was fascinated with this RC board since how the working principal like when I got to know about 3D printing.
+Then from now, I have been planning to build one for myself which I can 3-D print and it would be much more economical so for that I have made this

 ##  How to use this project
-This project mainly is an hobby purpose project, but we can use it to feed fish or do some small rescue mission like for small project.
-We can send GPS tracking to the pond.
-Attach water quality monitor to the boat and check the water around any pond.
+This project mainly is an hobby purpose project, but we can use it to feed fish or perform small rescue missions like for small project.
+It can send GPS tracking data from the pond with the  Attach water quality monitor to the boat and check the water Quality of the pond.

 ## Features
 * Fully 3d Printed Body
 * Water Cooled Motor
 * Long Range Transmission
-* Can Check Water Quality( of any small Pond)
+* Custom Water Quality Monitoring System
 * Has 6 Channel transmitter
 * Carbon Fiber Inside
 * Fully Open Source